etracksystems/socialite-azure-app/README.md

-    env('AD_CLIENT_SECRET'), // a different secret for this separate Azure directory url(env('AD_REDIRECT_PATH', '/azuread/callback')), // the redirect path i.e. a different callback to the other azureAD callbacks env('AD_TENANT_ID'), // the azure tenant id which the app is associated to );
+    env('AD_CLIENT_SECRET'), // a different secret for this separate Azure directory url(env('AD_REDIRECT_PATH', '/azuread/callback')), // the redirect path i.e. a different callback to the other azureAD callbacks env('AD_TENANT_ID'), // the azure tenant id which the app is associated to env('AD_ENDPOINT_NAME') // different endpoint name if not default of 'access' );
 }
 //....//